Molecular Biology and Genetics II

 - describe ethical issues related to the subjects that are covered during the course

-Lectures, laboratory sessions, seminars and problem-solving exercises.
+Lectures, laboratory sessions, seminars and study visits.